Q What are the complications I could suffer from internal bleeding after a workplace accident?

 - Using anti-inflammatory drugs, such as Advil, Motrin, and Aleve, on a long-term basis

 If you suffered internal bleeding as a result of a workplace accident, you could be off work for a lengthy period of time while you are recovering—if you are even able to return to work.
 However, you could be entitled to compensation for your medical bills and wages from your employer under workers’ compensation.
-Start an online chat or call me at 877-360-0183 to schedule a free, no-obligation consultation to learn how I can help you get the compensation you deserve.
+Start an online chat or call me, a workers' compensation attorney at 877-360-0183 to schedule a free, no-obligation consultation to learn how I can help you get the compensation you deserve.